When I am using below it deletes the running POD after matching the pattern from the command line:

 alias kdpgroup="kubectl get pods -n bi-dev --no-headers=true | awk '/group-react/{print $1}'| kubectl delete -n bi-dev pod"

-when execute this as below I get below error in commandline:
+When execute this as below I get an error in the command line:

 Am I missing something to delete POD using Pattern Match or with Wilcard?

-and you can then get the pods with e.g. kubectl get pods -l app=my-app
+app=my-app and you can then get the pods with e.g. kubectl get pods -l app=my-app.

 Using this aproach, it is easier to delete the pods you are interested in, with e.g.